richdawe/requestbin/README.md

 The requests will be stored in memory.
 This means your bins and requests will be lost, when the RequestBin service is restarted.

-## Use Redis to store requests for your local instance.
+## Use Redis to store requests for your local instance

 See the previous section, and then: